Hakush/GNU-journals/DebianJournal.md

    sudo reboot
   ```
 * Later used proper NVIDIA setup: (https://wiki.debian.org/NvidiaGraphicsDrivers#Debian_13_.22Trixie.22)
-  * In case there you broke the system trying to install nvidia drivers before, do
+  * In case that you broke the system trying to install nvidia drivers before, do a cleanup with:
     ```bash
     sudo apt purge nvidia-* libnvidia-*
     sudo apt autoremove